oconcl/Project_1/README.md

 ## Project Overview
-  Our objective is to analyze historical stock market data from alpaca and yahoo finance, specifically on Tesla Stock, and develop a machine leanring model that can predict stock market price movement.
+  Our objective is to analyze historical stock market data from Alpaca and Yahoo Finance, specifically on Tesla Stock, and develop a machine leanring model that can predict stock market price movement.

 ## Data Collection
   Gathering data every half hour, daily, and weekly.
 ## Processing of Data